Automatically cooks food to temp

 Food on bottom doesn’t always brown

 The T-fal OptiGrill has one very unique feature: It lets you know when your food is done.
 This means there’s no need to open the grill to check the temperature of the steak or the meltiness of the grilled cheese sandwich.
-We reviewed the indoor grill with a healthy dose of skepticism because we weren’t quite sure it could actually deliver on its promise.
+We reviewed the indoor grill with a dose of skepticism because we weren’t quite sure it could actually deliver on its promise.
 Our first test was flattened chicken breasts, and when they emerged perfectly cooked and still juicy, we were suitably impressed.
 But was it a fluke?
 Could it cook everything else just as well?
 We emptied the fridge and kept on cooking.

 Setup Process: You’ll be cooking in no time